mikerenfro/nsf-proposal/README.md

 The following table is grouped by base font, latex engine, and font size.
-The "S", "D", and "R" PDFs represent the one-page summary, the <=15-page project description, and the bibliography for a sample NSF proposal.
+The "S", "D", and "R" PDFs represent the one-page summary, the <=15-page project description, and the references/bibliography for a sample NSF proposal.
 These PDFs can be uploaded to [research.gov](https://research.gov/) on a test project, and they shouldn't throw any warnings as provided.
 The "C" PDFs are a combined document including the summary, description, and references.